 Welcome to Weird Wednesday!
 Today we are going to visit…nowhere.

 No, really.
 Because when you stand at the center of a crossroads, that’s exactly where you are.
 Which road are you on?
 What direction are you going?
-And there’s no path forward that doesn’t pass over some kind of border.
+There’s no path forward that doesn’t pass over some kind of border.

 Crossroads are contradictory, and in folklore, that makes them very powerful.
 They’re “thin places,” meaning the border you cross may not only be physical, but metaphysical.
 It certainly makes dying or being buried at a crossroads quite a fearsome fate…